No winning ticket for Friday night's $60 million Lotto Max jackpot

 The Canadian Press

-TORONTO -- No winning ticket was sold for the $60 million jackpot in Friday night's Lotto Max draw.
+TORONTO - The $60 million Lotto Max jackpot remains unclaimed after Friday night's draw.

-However, four of the 15 Maxmillion prizes of $1 million each were won -- three going to ticket holders in Ontario and one in Quebec.
+However, 11 of the 30 Maxmillions prizes of $1 million each that were up for grabs were won by ticket holders in Ontario, Quebec, the Prairies and British Columbia.

-The jackpot for the next Lotto Max draw on May 18 will remain at approximately $60 million, but there will be 29 Maxmillion prizes up for grabs.
+The jackpot for the next Lotto Max draw on May 25 will remain at approximately $60 million, but the number of Maxmillions prizes offered will grow to 46.